 Selecting the sort order - smallest to largest, largest to smallest

-When we take a closer look at the Sort By menu from the previous image, we see that the icon next to Sort By shows Z/A (Z above A).
+When we take a closer look at the Options menu from the previous image, we see that the icon next to Sort By DiscountAmount shows Z/A (Z above A).
 Take a look:

 When Z/A is displayed, it means the visual is being sorted by the selected column in order of greatest value to smallest value.
 Want to change that?
 No problem - just tap or click that Z/A icon, and it changes the sort order to A/Z and sorts the visual (based on the selected column) from smallest to greatest value.

-Here's our same visual, this time after tapping the Z/A icon on the Sort By menu to change its ordering.
-Notice that AZ (Arizona) is now the first state listed, and RI (Rhode Island) is the last - the opposite sorting from before.
+Here's our same visual, this time after tapping the Z/A icon on the Sort By DiscountAmount menu item to change its ordering.
+Notice that Northwind Traders is now the first manufacturer listed, and Fabrikam Inc. is the last - the opposite sorting from before.

-You can sort by any column included in the visual - we could easily select Weather as the column by which we want to sort, and select Z/A from the Sort By menu, to show the states with the most sun first (highest value - Weather equates to days of sunshine in this data model), and still retain the other columns in the visual however they happen to apply to that state.
+You can sort by any column included in the visual - we could easily select SalesQuantity as the column by which we want to sort, with Sort By SalesQuantity, to show the manufacturers with the most sales first, and still retain the other columns in the visual however they happen to apply to that manufacturer.
 Here's a look at the visual with those settings.